 WOMM is the perfect advertising strategy to create buzz and sentiment around your product or service and have people organically raise your brand’s popularity.
 The best part of it – it’s free of charge!

 A: It is a form of promotion where a user of a certain product or service recommends it to others.
 The traditional form of word of mouth used to happen face-to-face.
 Lately, though, we have been giving WOM recommendations online too – via social media, forums, product reviews, etc.

 Q: What is a word of mouth marketing strategy?

-A: It is a process of actively encouraging conversation (either offline or online) about your brand, service, event etc. There are various technics that marketers apply to achieve the goal – have people build your brand’s awareness themselves.
+A: It is a process of actively encouraging conversation (either offline or online) about your brand, service, event, etc. There are various techniques that marketers apply to achieve the goal – have people build your brand’s awareness themselves.

 Q: How do you stimulate the word of mouth marketing recommendations?

 A: Various paths to get there:

 - Design a website that everybody is tempted to talk about